Real IDs are now required at airports across the U.S. for domestic travel

 TSA employees at Newark Airport said they were pleasantly surprised by how prepared passengers were.
 Travelers at the New Jersey airport have experienced serious delays in recent days due to a mix of air traffic controller issues and staffing shortages.

-At New York's LaGuardia Airport in Queens, not all travelers had their Real ID yet, but lucky for some, they remembered to bring their passports, which is another acceptable form of identification for checkpoints.
+At New York's LaGuardia Airport not all travelers had their Real ID yet, although some had remembered to bring their passports, which is another acceptable form of identification for checkpoints.

 "I'm hoping that it's really quick and easy," one woman at LaGuardia told CBS News New York.
 "But I will say I was really happy that I happened to bring my passport on this trip because we're going back home."

-Another traveler was making his way from New York to Myrtle Beach.
+Another traveler was making his way from New York to Myrtle Beach, South Carolina.
 "I wish we probably picked a different day to travel because it might be a little bit tougher for everyone else, but we'll be alright," he said.

 The TSA has extra staff on hand at airports Wednesday to help travelers and explain the differences between acceptable forms of ID.
 Officers are using a secondary process to confirm the identity of travelers without a Real ID, passport or other compliant form of identification.